haoxuany/furiganalize-epub/README.md

 ### smlnj build (borked?)

-(Note: this doesn't work for me for god knows what reason, NJ head fails to load with "incorrect byte order in heap image".
+(Note: this doesn't work for me for god knows what reason, NJ heap fails to load with "incorrect byte order in heap image".
 I'm on v110.79, so maybe newer versions will have better luck.)

 ```sh